mikaelvesavuori/better-apis-workshop/README.md

 ### Optional: Get a Bump account and token

+_If you don't want to use Bump, go ahead and remove the part at the end of `.github/workflows/main.yml`._

 Go to the [Bump website](https://bump.sh) and create a free account and get your token (accessible under `CI deployment`, see the `Access token` field).

 **Copy the token for later use.**

-_If you don't want to use Bump, remove the part at the end of `.github/workflows/main.yml`._

 ### 2. Mockachino feature toggles